-Sambo is unarguably Cambodia’s most famous elephant.
+Sambo was unarguably Cambodia’s most famous elephant.
 For many years she was a permanent feature at Wat Phnom, Phnom Penh, giving rides to tourists visiting Cambodia’s Capital.
-She was originally caught in the Aural mountains before the war and was the sole survivor of 5 elephants that her owner (Mr Sin Sorn, a man who is also renowned as an elephant keeper in Cambodia)’s father once caught, trained and worked.
-After the civil war finished she was brought to Phnom Penh to give rides to children and tourists and many Khmer often came to visit her and to feed her fruits.
+She was originally caught in the Aural mountains before the war and was the sole survivor of 5 elephants that owners family had trained and worked before the war.
+After the civil war finished she was brought to Phnom Penh to give rides to children, tourists and many Khmer often came to visit her and to feed her fruits.

-Sambo has now settled in and has had some small adventures of her own!
-She has met most of the other ele residents and her and Milot developed a budding friendship before she passed.
-Our lovely Ruby has now also taken to Sambo and their love is a growing fascination, watching Sambo learn how to socialise is true amazing.
-She is a wonderful old elephant and we are so happy to have her here.
+Sambo settled in and had some small adventures of her own!
+She met most of the other ele residents and her and Milot developed a budding friendship before she passed.
+Our lovely Ruby met Sambo and their love was immediate.
+Watching Sambo learn how to socialize was truly amazing.

 She was a wonderful old elephant and we are so happy to have been able to give her the opportunity to live her last years in the forest, albeit still having to receive daily foot care treatments for her damaged feet.
 We are just so grateful to her owner for retiring her to our elephant sanctuary and allowing her to once again become a real elephant.